opensds/euac/euac-meeting-2018-10-03.md

    - OpenSDS Meetup Japan, Milan, China - discussions postponed due to time
 4. Aruba POC:
    - Yahoo Japan has finished POC.
 Will work on a POC report presentation for next EUAC meeting
+5. Steven indicated we will have more developers joining the project to work on multi-cloud, automation and orchestration and NVMeoF in the coming releases